x00159365/eadesignca1/README.md

 Above barchart shows 6 service recovery averages in seconds.
 First 3 are Async services (seccon, door1, door2). last 3 are sync services (atn, nf, wf).

-NOTE: for kill/restart could try updating the surge option in cluster details to see if it makes this better.
+NOTE: for kill/restart could try updating the surge option in cluster details to see if it makes this better. (didn't have time to try this.)

 Dev tools
 ---------